Is telling the cold, hard truth always the best thing to do?

 The customer is always right.
 Except when they’re not.

-In the branding arena, the mantra “the customer is always right” can be problematic.
+The mantra “the customer is always right” can be problematic.
 Sometimes a client will formulate a “great idea” that doesn’t exactly align with strategy.
 At that point the agency has a choice.
 They can drink the kool-aid.
 Adopt the mantra.
 Say “yessir, great idea” ; “Wish I’d thought of that”; “genius”.
 Like Pappy O’Daniels’ cronies.
 It’s the safe way in the short term—the path of least resistance.
-But if it doesn’t end in disaster, at the very least it could be a big step backward.

-That’s not to say a client is unable to have great ideas.
-After all, they’re much closer to their product or service than the agency.
-It’s their neck on the line, and that can be a blessing or a curse, depending on their ability to separate themselves from reality and look at their problems objectively.
+This is not to say a client is unable to have great ideas.
+After all, they’re much closer to their product or service than the agency, and it’s their neck on the line.
+But that mindset can be a blessing or a curse, depending on their ability to separate themselves from reality and look at their problems objectively.
 Our clients often have amazing ideas.
 And you need to weigh the pros and cons honestly as you can.
 But if you recognize a bad idea, you owe it to them to be honest.

 Legend has it that the great ad legend Bill Bernbach carried a card that had only four words: “What if they’re right?”.
 He would often leave it on his staff’s desks after a particularly raucous meeting.